soldonmaybe/Data-Engineer/Practice Case 9/README.md

 # How to build connection between ksqlDB and postgreSQL JDBC

-This is how to connect ksqlDB to postgreSQL using JDBC connector
+This is how to connect ksqlDB to postgreSQL using JDBC connector and try to write tables and streams in postgreSQL and ksqlDB

 ## Set-up docker-compose.yml